 Specialist in Chinese and Greater Chinese Political Economy and Economic Development, in particular China's Financial reform.

-Currently Teaching Fellow in East Asian and International Political Economy
+Currently Lecturer in East Asian and International Political Economy

 My research examines the process of Chinese Financial Liberalisation, in particular the role of Renminbi currency hubs and offshore RMB markets (namely Taiwan, Singapore and the City of London) as a means of currency internationalisation.
 This comparative project examines, from the perspective of State-non-state actor relations, three fundamental areas: the political drivers behind Chinese financial sector reform; issues of risk as take up in China's financial system deepens; growing porosity of China's policy sector.